MoscouCapitale/Mocap/README.md

   - [ ] Content
     - [ ] Do all animations
     - [ ] BUG - no content on click
+  - [ ] Mettre les tailles de certaines briques (link, texte) en "libre" (snap à 100px)
   - [ ] After-canva feature fixes
       - [ ] Add toasts
       - [ ] Add supa error management
+  - [ ] Bugs
+    - [ ] Herosection - when you hover the title with disablePauseOnHover, it stops the video (maybe we can tie the mouseEnter on a specific element)
 - [ ] Misc
   - [ ] Fix lodash bad types
   - [ ] Learn & refacto whole effects states management with preact